0nn0/website-development-questionnaire/README.md

 - Which pages need to be tracked?
 - What events (if any) need to be tracked?
 We can track any user actions, from scrolling to a certain block, clicking on a social link to submitting a form.

-### Feedback
+### Quality Assurance
+- Who will execute the Quality Assurance?
+Ideally external partner.
-- How many feedback rounds are needed?
+- How many rounds?

+### Lauch
+- Extra support when website goes live?

 ### Post-launch
 - What are the post-launch plans for the website?
 E.g. expanding it with feature X and Y or moving the web development in-house?
-- Do you have any developers in-house?